the-ozet/the-ozet.github.io/_videos/katorga-1.md

 videoid: wHLYr1vFuKM
 ---

-What beauty behind us.
+WARDEN: <em>What beauty behind us.
 Silver eyeball, see us and turn.
-Forget everything all you won.
+Forget everything all you won.</em>